Organizing Small Spaces – Downsizing Seniors

-First.
-For daily living downsize to a table for two.
+First, for daily living downsize to a table for two.
 I understand that this is difficult for people who love to entertain friends and family.
 But, realistically there is no longer the space not just to hold a large table and 6-8 chairs but no space for all those dinner plates, crystal glasses and cutlery sets just to mention a few.

 Retirement residences have coffee rooms where residents can entertain guests for coffee.
 And in most of these homes the coffee, tea and snacks are provided by the retirement home.
 If you like to play cards and other games there usually spaces for this as well.
 And most often there are activities to participate in all under one roof.

 Many condos and apartments have larger rooms that can be booked for family gatherings and parties.
 And surprisingly, when I mention these options with little or no cleanup up my senior clients get excited and opt-in.

 The hotel has posted signs to leave the room as it was found.
-Therefore by the time each person takes their dirty dish home there is very little left to do for my friend and her husband and his mother.
+Therefore, by the time each person takes their dirty dish home there is very little left to do for Joanne, Bill and his mother.
 His mother’s home was the place where everyone wanted to be.
 This prevented family members from showing up to dinner, her mother in law preparing most of the food and being left with all the cleanup.
+Sound familiar?

-I moved a client a few months ago to a small apartment.
+I moved Suzanne a few months ago to a small apartment.
 She was recently widowed and her large extended family were coming to town for the spring interment.
 She wanted to host them but did not have the space for 20-25 people in her one bedroom apartment.
 We discussed a few local restaurants that had suitable space with some privacy.
-I called and booked her party into the Swiss Chalet in Barrie.
+I booked her party into the Swiss Chalet in Barrie.

-Yes, it’s not the same as the cozy family home but it allows for everyone to get together to socialize and share a meal.
+Yes, it’s not the same as the cozy family home, but it allows for everyone to get together to socialize and share a meal.
 It’s a lot less stressful for everyone and especially for the host.
 Make your visits an easy situation for all.

 It’s wonderful to entertain in your home.
 I love having people over but it is a lot of work.
 And it’s fine while we have this energy and space.
 But as we age or work extremely hard this energy dwindles.

 there is no shame in booking a space outside your home

 In some European countries, its customary to eat dinner out at a restaurant rather than in someone’s home.
 And the British who throughout history had small houses met at their local pub or coffee shop to catch up.
 These customs might seem foreign to us but are very doable, especially as we age and downsize.

 this is Food for Thought when Organizing Small Spaces!